cara-tm/pat_twitter_timeline/README.md

 1°.
 Display your timeline into a "Flat" blue square with a big white Twitter icon on the top (perfect place: your website sidebar):

+    /*
+    Assuming your id attribute is set to "timeline1" */
     #timeline1 ul {padding-left:0 !important}
     #timeline1 ul li {
         margin:2em 0px;